groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.0.6 (2022-08-12) =
+* ADDED Integration failure notice for admins when testing popups
+* ADDED Missing integrations prompt when publishing a popup
+* FIXED Integration & After Submit settings missing from some templates

 = 2.0.5 (2022-07-26) =
 * FIXED Groundhogg display filters not working